The Sons of Sultan Bey

-LONG ago in Libya, there lived a sultan.
-Sultan Bey had three sons and their names were Ali, Hassan, and Zakariah.
-When the three sons were grown to the bloom of youth, and when they were finished with schooling and with books, and were trained in the arts of war, so that no man could stand up against them either with sword or spear, the Sultan called his three sons to him.
+LONG AGO IN LIBYA, there lived a sultan.
+Sultan Bey had three sons and their names were Ali, Hassan, and Zakaria.
+When the three sons were grown to the bloom of youth, when they were finished with schooling and books, and were trained in the arts of war so that no man could stand up against them either with sword or spear, the Sultan called his three sons to him.

 Said the Sultan: “My beard is white and my arm grows weak.
 In the course of time, I will die and one of you will replace me.”